 4. Back Up Your Data

-Making a backup of your data is a significant step, in terrible situations where your smartphone got hacked or taken, backup data can guarantee the safety of our own data.
+Making a backup of your data is a significant step.
+In terrible situations where your smartphone got hacked or taken, backup data can guarantee the safety of your own data.

-Using cloud service providers to back up the data, would facilitate the recovery of individual data at whatever point required.
+The use of cloud service providers for data backup would facilitate the recovery of individual files at any point in time.

-For your convenience, we’ve amassed a helpful guide on how to back up iPhone.
-If you own an Android phone, here’s how to back up Android.
+For your convenience, we’ve amassed a helpful guide on how to back up your iPhone.
+If you own an Android phone, here’s how to back up an Android phone.

 5. Lock and Wipe Your Data Remotely